 What were you doing when you applied for the scholarship?

-A year has passed since I graduated with a Bachelor of Business Administration (BBA) degree with a specialisation in Business Management from South-Eastern Finland University of Applied Sciences (XAMK).
+I graduated with a Bachelor of Business Administration degree, from South-Eastern Finland University of Applied Sciences.
 I came back to my hometown – Saint-Petersburg, Russia and started to deepen into the local entrepreneurial ecosystem through attending numerous events, workshops and conferences.
 At the same time, I started working as a Renewal Sales Representative at Veeam Software.

 What has the scholarship offer brought for you so far?